-b.
+- b.
 For and during training services.
 When the client must live at the training location, the department may only pay for a one-way trip from the residence to the training location at the beginning of the training, and a one-way trip from the training location to the residence or job site at the conclusion of the training program.
 Transportation may be paid to and from the residence in case of emergency (severe illness, or death in family; acute business emergency or prolonged school closing such as Christmas holidays).
 Local bus fare may be furnished also.
 When the client's physical condition is such that travel by public conveyance is impossible, taxi fare may be allowed from place of residence to training site and return.
-When the client lives at home and the training site requires daily transportation, the cost of such transportation may be paid.

-7. Services to members of client's family when

-necessary to the vocational rehabilitation of the client.
+When the client lives at home and the training site requires daily transportation, the cost of such transportation may be paid. - 7.
+Services to members of client's family when necessary to the vocational rehabilitation of the client.
 Services to family members of the client may be provided when such services may be expected to contribute substantially to the determination of rehabilitation potential or to the rehabilitation of the client.
 In order for the department to furnish these services, they shall not be available from any other source.

-a.
-Family member is defined as any relative by blood or marriage living in the same household.
+- a.
+Family member is defined as any relative by blood or marriage living in the same household. - b.

-b.
 Day care services for dependent children.
 The department may pay up to the amount paid per child, per day, by the local social services department in the locality in which the child is located.
 When more than one child is involved, rates for the additional children should be lower.
-When satisfactory accommodations can be secured at a rate lower than that paid by the local social services department, the lower rate shall be paid by the department.

-8. Interpreter services and note taking services for the deaf and communication impaired, including tactile interpreting for deaf-blind clients.
+When satisfactory accommodations can be secured at a rate lower than that paid by the local social services department, the lower rate shall be paid by the department. - 8.
+Interpreter services and note taking services for the deaf and communication impaired, including tactile interpreting for deaf-blind clients. - a.

-a.
 Upon request of the client or as needed, these services may be provided at any stage during the rehabilitation process.
-Interpreting may be primarily in the form of sign language (manual method) or oral interpretation (oral method).
+Interpreting may be primarily in the form of sign language (manual method) or oral interpretation (oral method). - b.
+The department shall pay for interpreting services when these services contribute to the client's vocational rehabilitation program for those elients who meet the department's financial need eriteria . - c.
+The interpreter must be, whenever possible, certified by the National Registry of the Deaf, Virginia Registry of the Deaf, or approved by the Virginia Department for the Deaf and Hard of Hearing. - d.
+When clients with deafness are in a training program, the department shall arrange for note taking or reader services, unless the client indicates such service is not needed or desired. - Telecommunications, sensory and other technological aids and devices when they may be expected to contribute substantially to the vocational rehabilitation of the client. - a.
+Telecommunications system.
+Services related to use of a telecommunications system shall meet established federal or state health and safety standards and be consistent with written state policies .

 b.
-The department shall pay for interpreting services when these services contribute to the client's vocational rehabilitation program for these elients who meet the department's financial need eriteria.

-c.
-The interpreter must be, whenever possible, certified by the National Registry of the Deaf, Virginia Registry of the Deaf, or approved by the Virginia Department for the Deaf and Hard of Hearing.

-d.
-When clients with deafness are in a training program, the department shall arrange for note taking or reader services, unless the client indicates such service is not needed or desired.

-9. Telecommunications, sensory and other technological aids and devices when they may be expected to contribute substantially to the vocational rehabilitation of the client.

-a.
-Telecommunications system.
-Services related to use of a telecommunications system shall meet established federal or state health and safety standards and be consistent with written state policies. b.
 Sensory and other technological aids and devices.
 The department may provide electronic or mechnical pieces of equipment or hardware intended to improve or substitute for one or more of the human senses, or for impaired mobility, or motor coordination.